New International Student:

 - The SchoolsFirst Federal Credit Union branch office is located on the Terrace level (Level 2) of the Student Center at G202.
-This credit union provides low interest summer loans, and other services specifically for graduate students.
+This credit union provides low-interest summer loans, and other services specifically for graduate students.

 - In order to activate cellular phone service in the United States, it can be helpful for customers to have a valid Social Security number and established credit history but is not required

-- Customers without a Social Security number and credit history may still activate service but may have to pay a security deposit at the time of application.
+- Customers without a Social Security number and credit history may still activate the service but may have to pay a security deposit at the time of application.

 - Most cell phone companies require a two-year contract.
 If you do not want a two-year contract, you may obtain a pre-paid phone plan.

 - Graduate students are automatically enrolled in UC SHIP and the premium for this insurance is assessed each term on the graduate student's registration fee statement.

 - You may waive out of this plan if you can demonstrate comparable and verifiable health coverage that meets the campus' minimum standards for insurance.
 Learn more about UC Irvine's Health Insurance.